QuantConnect/Lean/readme.md

  - **Algorithm State Setup** (ISetupHandler)
    > Configure the algorithm cash, portfolio and data requested.
 Initialize all state parameters required.

-For more information on the system design and contributing please see the Lean Website Documentation.
+These are all configurable from the config.json file in the Launcher Project.

 ## Installation Instructions ##

-Download the zip file with the [latest master](https://github.com/QuantConnect/Lean/archive/master.zip) and unzip it to your favorite location.
+*We recommend using the docker image.* This is perfectly configured to run out of the box without interfering with your development environment.
+You can pull this image with `docker pull quantconnect/lean`

+To install locally, download the zip file with the [latest master](https://github.com/QuantConnect/Lean/archive/master.zip) and unzip it to your favorite location.
 Alternatively, install [Git](https://git-scm.com/downloads) and clone the repo:

 ```
 git clone https://github.com/QuantConnect/Lean.git
 cd Lean